 Coronavirus: dental services update

-We are starting to invite patients back into hospital for a face-to-face appointment where it is appropriate, but for many of our patients, we will be offering alternative methods of having an appointment, such as video consultations.
+We are starting to invite patients for a face-to-face appointment where it is safe to do so and there is a clinical need, but for many of our patients, we will be offering alternative methods of having an appointment, such as video consultations.

 In many of our dental services, we will be able to book you a telephone appointment, so that you can speak to a member of the team about your condition.
 Please go to the individual service page in the list on this page for information on how to contact the team you need.
 You can contact us by telephone or email if: